-- (Note 1) Transaction price is determined through price negotiations conducted regularly based on the Company's desired price determined after taking into account market price and gross cost. - (Note 2) Transaction price is determined by adding a certain margin to the estimated cost. - (Note 3) Transaction price is determined using a calculation based on market prices of the Company's products. - (Note 4) Financing, deposits and collection of funds pertain to the cash management system (CMS) and the rate of interest is reasonably determined by considering the market interest rate. - (Note 5) Loans payable from banks (2,621,000 thousand South African rand) of subsidiaries were guaranteed, and the "amount of transaction" is the balance at the end of December 2019. - (Note 6) Loans payable from banks (150,000 thousand US dollars, 50,000 thousand euros) of subsidiaries were guaranteed, and the "amount of transaction" is the balance at the end of December 2019. - (Note 7) Regarding loans payable, the rate of interest is reasonably determined by considering the market interest rate.
+- (Note 1) Transaction price is determined through price negotiations conducted regularly based on the Company's desired price determined after taking into account market price and gross cost. - (Note 2) Transaction price is determined by adding a certain margin to the estimated cost. - (Note 3) Transaction price is determined using a calculation based on market prices of the Company's products. - (Note 4) Financing, deposits and collection of funds pertain to the cash management system (CMS) and the rate of interest is reasonably determined by considering the market interest rate.

-The amount of transaction is the net increase (or decrease). - (Note 8) Transaction price for transfer of trademark rights is determined based on the assessments of external experts.
+- (Note 5) Loans payable from banks (85,000 thousand US dollars, 100,000 thousand euros) of subsidiaries were guaranteed, and the "amount of transaction" is the balance at the end of December 2020. - (Note 6) Regarding loans payable, the rate of interest is reasonably determined by considering the market interest rate.
+The amount of transaction is the net increase (or decrease). - (Note 7) Undertaking a capital increase refers to undertaking a capital increase through shareholder allocation that executed by the company.